doltlabs/doltlabs-dbstore/README.md

-# Dolt dbStore - Offline-First Key-Value Database
+# Dolt Labs dbStore - Offline-First Key-Value Database Wrapper

 **dbStore** is a lightweight and powerful JavaScript library for building offline-first applications.
 It provides an easy-to-use key-value database wrapper that connects to the browser's `localStorage` and supports automatic ID generation based on JavaScript class schemas.
 This makes it easy to store and manage data, even when users are offline, and access it across sessions.